Elephants in India

 A herd of 40-45 elephants migrated into the Bandhavgarh forests, from the neighbouring state of Chattisgarh and Orissa border.

-They made their passage to Madhya Pradesh from Anuppur, via Shadol district, crossing the Son river and then ambling through the Northern part of Maikal range of hills.
-Thereafter, they entered the southern part of Manpur buffer, only to land in the grounds of Khitauli range of the Bandhavgarh Tiger Reserve.
+They made their passage to Madhya Pradesh from Anuppur, via Shadol district, crossing the Son River and then ambling through the Northern part of the Maikal range of hills.
+Thereafter, they entered the southern part of the Manpur buffer, only to land on the grounds of the Khitauli range of the Bandhavgarh Tiger Reserve.

 There were no records of elephants in the state for over a hundred years.
-The last of records was from 1905, in the Amarkantak region of the Anuppur district.
+The last of record was from 1905, in the Amarkantak region of the Anuppur district.

 elephants in india